 Given our complex and changing world, today's students need to be critical thinkers who can tackle modern challenges.
 Learning in science, technology, engineering, and math-the subjects called "STEM"-builds knowledge and skills that help students reason through tough problems and come up with creative, effective, and reasonable solutions.
-Young people also need to develop 21st century skills necessary for success in the global economy, such as leadership, cooperation, shared understanding and civic engagement.
+Young people also need to develop 21st century skills necessary for success in the jobs of the future, such as leadership, cooperation, shared understanding and civic engagement.